embrace-io/embrace-docs/content/android/session-reporting.md

 Make sure any networking libraries such as OkHttp or Retrofit are **initialized before** Embrace.
 {{< /hint >}}

-## End the Startup Moment
+## End the startup moment

-The Embrace SDK automatically records the special "startup" Moment that's used to track app launch performance.
+The Embrace SDK automatically records the special "startup" moment that's used to track app launch performance.
-The end of the startup Moment is recorded when the `Activity.onResume()` method returns.
+The end of the startup moment is recorded when the `Activity.onResume()` method returns.
-However, if `onResume()` is not a good indication of when the app launch has ended (apps that have a splash screen, for example), you can use the `@StartupActivity` annotation to indicate that you don't want the startup Moment to end when the `onResume` method returns.
+However, if `onResume()` is not a good indication of when the app launch has ended (apps that have a splash screen, for example), you can use the `@StartupActivity` annotation to indicate that you don't want the startup moment to end when the `onResume` method returns.
 Add the `@StartupActivity` annotation to any Activity class where this applies.

 ```java